AudioCommons/ac-audio-extractor/README.md

 ## Running the audio extractor

-You can easily analyze sound from an audio file in the current directory using the following command:
+The Audio Commons Audio Extractor is expected to be used as a command line tool and run from a terminal.
+Assuming you have Docker installed, you can easily analyze an audio file using the following command (the audio file must be located in the same folder from where you run the command, be aware that the first time you run this command it will take a lot of time as Docker will need to download the actual Audio Commons Audio Extractor tool first):

 ```
 docker run -it --rm -v `pwd`:/tmp mtgupf/ac-audio-extractor:v2 -i /tmp/audio.wav -o /tmp/analysis.json -smt
 ```

 The example above mounts the current directory ``pwd`` in the virtual `tmp` directory inside Docker.
 The output file `audio.json` is also written in `tmp`, and therefore appears in the current directory.
-You can also mount different volumes and specify paths for input audio and analysis output like this (for more information, checkout [Docker volumes](https://docs.docker.com/storage/volumes/)):
+You can also mount different volumes and specify paths for input audio and analysis output using the following command (read the [Docker volumes](https://docs.docker.com/storage/volumes/) documentation for more information):

 ```
 docker run -it --rm -v /local/path/to/your/audio/file.wav:/audio.wav -v /local/path/to/output_directory/:/outdir mtgupf/ac-audio-extractor:v2 -i /audio.wav -o /outdir/analysis.json  -smt
 ```

-Run help command to learn about available options:
+You can use the `--help` flag with the Audio Commons Audio Extractor so see a complete list of all available options:

 ```
 docker run -it --rm -v `pwd`:/tmp mtgupf/ac-audio-extractor:v2 --help